 My Story

-Her ability to capture the audience`s attention and maintain their interest is in part attributable to the myriad of approaches and styles that she uses to facilitate learning.
+"Alo is an excellent lecturer and is most adept at facilitation.
+I have observed and presented alongside her, both in the university and at conferences.
+She is both inspiring and very engaging.
+Her ability to capture the audience's attention and maintain their interest is in part attributable to the myriad of approaches and styles that she uses to facilitate learning.
 Participants evaluate her sessions very highly and are eager for more."

 Thomas Curried